leonardojo/ggPlantmap/README.md

 generation of informative ggplot maps from plant images to explore quantitative cell-type specific data.
-When combined with external quantitative data, ggPlantmap can be used for the visualization and displaying of spatial profiles in distinct parts/cells of the plant (Figure 1).
-The conceptual workflow is like other ggplot based geographic map packages.
-Included in the package there is a set of pre-loaded maps created from previously published plant images that can be directly inserted into a ggplot coding workflow. ggPlantmap enables users to plot heatmap signatures of gene expression or any spatial quantitative data onto plant images providing a customizable and extensible platform for visualizing, and analyzing spatial quantitative patterns within specific plant regions.
-This package uses the flexibility of the well-known ggplot2 R package to allow users to tailor maps to their specific research questions.
+When combined with external quantitative data, ggPlantmap can be used for the visualization and displaying of spatial profiles in distinct parts/cells of the plant.

+Included in the package there is a set of pre-loaded maps created from previously published plant images that can be directly inserted into a ggplot coding workflow. ggPlantmap enables users to plot heatmap signatures of gene expression or any spatial quantitative data onto plant images providing a customizable and extensible platform for visualizing, and analyzing spatial quantitative patterns within specific plant regions This package uses the flexibility of the well-known ggplot2 R package to allow users to tailor maps to their specific research questions.
 <img src="man/figures/ggPlantmap.example1.jpg" align="center" height="250"/>

-## ggPlantmap Fuides
+## ggPlantmap guides

-We created a step-by-step[user guide](https://github.com/leonardojo/ggPlantmap/blob/main/ggPlantmap.userguide.md)
-to help users navigate through the package.
+We created a step-by-step [user guide](https://github.com/leonardojo/ggPlantmap/blob/main/ggPlantmap.userguide.md) to help users navigate through the package.

 We also created a [step-by-step guide with tips](https://github.com/leonardojo/ggPlantmap/blob/main/Tutorial%20for%20XML%20file.pdf) on how to create your ggPlantmap.